nils-braun/b2luigi/docs/usage/quickstart.rst

           results.
         * The format of the folder structure makes it easy to work on it using bash commands as well as automated procedures.
+        * Other files related to your job, e.g. the submission files etc. are also placed into this folder (this is why the very first example defined it already).
+        * The default is to use the folder where your script is located.

     .. hint::
         In the example, the base path for the results is defined in the python file with